multiplealiases/multiplealiases.github.io/_posts/2025-05-30-in-defense-of-bloat.md

 when nobody wants to work anymore.

 Given this environment,
-of course 'bloat' as a concept would fall by the wayside.
+of course making things work well on lower-end hardware would fall by the wayside.
 Of course the modern web ends up
 [being downright unusable](https://danluu.com/slow-device/)
 on an N4020 or a quad-core Cortex-A7.